AdobeDocs/audience-manager.zh-Hant/help/using/api/rest-api-main/aam-api-getting-started.md

 * Identify what service is calling the [!DNL API] (e.g., calls from your apps that use our [!DNL API]s or from other tools that make [!DNL API] requests).
 * Provide uninterrupted access to the [!DNL API]s.
 An account tied to a specific person may be deleted when they leave your company.
 This will prevent you from working with the available [!DNL API] code. 未系結至特定員工的一般帳戶可協助您避免此問題。

-As an example or use case for this type of account, let&#39;s say you want to change a lot of segments at once with the [Bulk Management Tools](../../reference/bulk-management-tools/bulk-management-intro.md).
+As an example or use case for this type of account, let's say you want to change a lot of segments at once with the [Bulk Management Tools](../../reference/bulk-management-tools/bulk-management-intro.md).
 Well, to do this, your user account needs [!DNL API] access.
 Rather than add permissions to a specific user, create a non-specific, [!DNL API] user account that has the appropriate credentials, key, and secret to make [!DNL API] calls.
 This is also useful if you develop your own applications that use the Audience Manager [!DNL API]s.

 Work with your Audience Manager consultant to set up a generic, [!DNL API]-only user account.